 Any person who believes he or she has experienced sexual harassment, including sexual assault or other forms of sex-based violence, should contact the Title IX coordinator to inquire about filing a Title IX formal complaint.
-If the formal complaint is against an employee and meets the requirements of Title IX, then the complaint will be referred to the Office of Human Resources (OHR), and the matter will proceed according to the Employee Title IX Process.
+If the formal complaint is against an employee and meets the requirements of Title IX, then the complaint will be referred to the Office

-If it is determined that the complaint does not meet the

-requirements of Title IX, the Title IX coordinator will dismiss the matter for the purposes of Title IX and refer the matter to OHR for further review.
+If it is determined that the complaint does not meet the requirements of Title IX, the Title IX coordinator will dismiss the matter for the purposes of Title IX and refer the matter to OHR for further review.
 The alleged conduct may still be addressed by OHR pursuant to the Non-Discrimination and Anti-Harassment Policy or other applicable university policies.